zyro670/PokeViewer.NET/README.md

 - [Kurt](https://github.com/kwsch) for SysBot.Base connectivity, SysBot.NET and PKHeX through which various routines and Poketasks were modified for this project.
 - [archidate](https://github.com/architdate) for ParsePointer from LiveHeX.
 - [Lusamine](https://github.com/Lusamine) for various Poketasks across game versions, image dumps, and data offsets.
-- [Koi-3088](https://github.com/Koi-3088) for the implementations of PokeImg and FormOutput.
+- [Koi-3088](https://github.com/Koi-3088) for the assistance with many of the implementations as well as PokeImg and FormOutput.
 - [sora10pls](https://github.com/sora10pls) for image and texture dumps.
 - [Manuvm088](https://github.com/Manu098vm) for LGPE tasks and offsets.
 - [hp3721](https://github.com/hp3721) for help with pointers and general knowledge.